COVID-19 Advisory School Status

 We have isolated three essential considerations that will form the core of our daily practices for a safe return to school.
 Each comes back to one essential guiding principle:

 IN A WORLD WHERE YOU CAN BE ANYTHING, BE KIND

-- Physical Distancing and Masks – Since our friends and teachers are important to us we will follow new rules such as physical distancing from our fellow community members by 2 metres and wearing masks when indoors.
+- Physical Distancing and Masks – Since our friends and teachers are important to us, we will follow new rules such as physical distancing from our fellow community members by 2 metres and wearing masks when indoors and outdoors when distances of 2 metres cannot be maintained.
 This is so important because we know that the virus can transmit to others when we feel perfectly healthy.
 All staff will be required to wear medical masks.
-Students in Grades 4 to 8 must wear cloth masks from home.
-Staff teaching in the Casa and Lower Elementary classes will also wear a face shield.
+Students in Grades 1 to 8 must wear cloth masks from home.
+Staff teaching in the Casa class will also wear a face shield.
 Staff moving through the building will wear masks and face shields.
-The Ministry of Education and the SMDHU highly recommends that all school-aged children (4+) wear a cloth mask, but we will leave this to the discretion of our community members.
+We will encourage and support children in the Casa class aged 3 and older to wear a cloth mask.
+Exemptions to wearing masks will be permitted based on medically valid reasons.

 - Necessary Hygiene and Sanitizing – Because we are kind, we will wash our hands, use hand sanitizer and sanitize materials and common touch surfaces to minimize the risk that we will become ill or will pass on germs to our friends.

 Daily Practices in Detail

 The following sections will provide a detailed breakdown of how we will implement the above core principles.